Do you ever find yourself struggling with an abundance of toys or trying to figure out activities for your child?

 All you need to do is allow your children to explore the world freely.
-This means that you can allow them to play with the pots in the kitchen or paper in your office.
+This means that you can enable them to play with the pots in the kitchen or paper in your office.

 All you have to do is sit back and watch your child do their magic with the things around them.

-Children are very capable
+Children are competent

 Our bodies naturally know what’s safe and what isn’t.